Small Drafts, Big Verdict: Information-Intensive Visual Reasoning via Speculation: Experiments

 (iii) \textbf{SV strengthens large verdict models significantly}, and using GPT-4o as verdict delivers stronger results due to its reasoning advantage on information-intensive benchmarks.
 Specifically, when GPT-4o is used as verdict, SV surpasses the GPT-4o baseline by 11.9\% on InfographicVQA, 6.6\% on ChartMuseum, and 11.4\% on ChartQAPro.
 These improvements come with reduced inference cost for the large verdict model, demonstrating that SV can outperform much larger or proprietary LVLMs in a cost-efficient manner.

-(iv) \textbf{SV substantially outperforms representative tool-driven pipeline DeepEyes}, with gains of +12.9\% on InfographicVQA, +21.3\% on ChartMuseum, and +11.3\% on ChartQAPro.
-This gap arises because DeepEyes is strong in local grounding but less effective when reasoning over dense textual and visual content.
-For example, it often focuses on text spans or legends rather than full regions needed for analytical operations, and its zoom-in calls are sometimes redundant or misdirected (see Appendix~\ref{deepeyes} for error analysis).
-As a result, it struggles with global comparison and dispersed evidence synthesis.
-In contrast, SV's reasoning-path synthesis enables it to integrate evidence across regions reliably without relying on predefined tool-based visual search.
+(iv) \textbf{SV substantially outperforms representative tool-driven pipeline DeepEyes and Pixel-Reasoner.} Specifically, it improves over DeepEyes by 12.9\% on InfographicVQA, 21.3\% on ChartMuseum, and 15.3\% on ChartQAPro and it also exceeds Pixel-Reasoner by clear margins.
+While these methods benefit from zoom-in operations, such operations are often under-triggered or misdirected on dense infographics (see Appendix~\ref{deepeyes}).
+Thus, it struggles with global comparison and dispersed evidence synthesis.
+Yet, SV's reasoning-path synthesis enables it to integrate evidence across regions reliably without relying on predefined tool-based visual search.